JoaoLopesF/RemoteDebug/README.md

 #RemoteDebug Library

-Author: Joao Lopes
-Versions:
-0.9.0 - Beta 1: First public beta - 08/24/16

-## The remote debug solution for ESP8266!
+## The remote debug solution for ESP8266 over telnet connection!

 #### This works with the ESP8266 Arduino platform with a recent stable release(2.0.0 or newer) https://github.com/esp8266/Arduino